RasaHQ/rasa/docs/docs/reference/rasa/core/exceptions.md

 Raised if someone tries to use an agent that is not ready.

-An agent might be created, e.g. without an interpreter attached.
+An agent might be created, e.g. without an processor attached.
 But if someone tries to parse a message with that agent, this exception will be thrown.